freeCodeCamp/freeCodeCamp/docs/how-to-enable-new-languages.md

   "redirects": []
 }
 ```

-> [!NOTE]
-> You do not need to create a `translation.json` file.
-This file will be downloaded from Crowdin before the new language launches.

 Then commit and push your branch directly to the News repo.

 For example, if you forked the News repo and your branch is named `feat/add-dothraki-localization-files`, use the command `git push --set-upstream upstream feat/add-dothraki-localization-files`.